 - 1. Organizing Strategic Planning Council Committee meetings and overseeing the review and evaluation of the institution's mission statement and Strategic Plan; - 2.
 Organizing Institutional Effectiveness Planning Committee meetings and overseeing the review and evaluation of the Institutional Effectiveness Plans for Coahoma Community College's educational programs, administrative support programs, educational support programs, and community/public service programs; - 3.
 Organizing Program Review Committee meetings and overseeing program reviews for Coahoma Community College's Academic, Health Services, Career-Technical, Administrative, and Educational Support Services; - 4.
 Organizing Substantive Change Committee meetings and overseeing the review of institutional changes and the implementation of the institution's Substantive Change Policy; - 5.
 Coordinating the administration of college-wide surveys including the development, analysis, and the dissemination of results; - 6.
 Coordinating the administration of student evaluations of instructors including the development, analysis, and the dissemination of results; - 7.
 Coordinating the administration of performance reviews of employees; - 8.
 Ensuring that compliance with accreditation requirements of the Commission on Colleges of the Southern Association of Colleges and Schools is incorporated into the planning and evaluation processes of the institution; - 9.
 Coordinating the preparation of the annual profiles and any other reports requested by the Commission on Colleges of the Southern Association of Colleges and Schools; - 10.
 Coordinating the preparation of annual IPEDS data as well as other data required by state, regional, and federal agencies; - 11.
-Developing, analyzing, and disseminating annual planning and evaluation documents to the institution's decision-makers.
+Coordinating the preparation of Performance Profile data required by the Mississippi Legislature; - 12.
+Assisting the QEP Director, QEP Team and iREAD committees with the planning, budgeting, assessing, marketing, and reporting of iREAD; - 13.
+Developing, analyzing, and disseminating annual planning and evaluation documents to the institution's decision-makers (See Annual Publications); - 14.
+Performing additional duties as assigned by the President.